NCEAS/metadig-engine/docs/operations-manual.md

 The metadig-scorer facility creates the metrics graphics for portals and member nodes.
 In order to manually retrieve a graphic, the portal document seriesId or the member nodeId needs to be specified.

-To manually trigger the creation a POST request can be sent to the 'scores' service
+To manually trigger the creation a POST request can be sent to the 'scores' service:

 ```
 curl -X POST --insecure -H "Accept: */*" "https://api.dataone.org/quality/scores?id=${pid}&suite=${qualitySuite}&node=urn:node:ARCTIC"
 ```